-Hospitality and Catering Level 2 12HOS Entry Criteria: Five or more Unit Standards from 11HOS OR those interested in a career in the Hospitality industry OR subject to Teacher approval Note: Students who have consistently demonstrated unsafe behaviour in Sacreer programme.
-They must consistently demonstrate a high level of safe behaviour in the Year 12 HOD: US No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Ms Sheena Prankerd US 167 Practise food safety methods in a food business.
+Hospitality and Catering Level 2 12HOS Entry Criteria: Passing SHC Certificate (50%) in 11HOS OR those interested in a career in the Hospitality industry OR subject to Teacher approval Note: Students who have consistently demonstrated unsafe behaviour in Y11 Sacred Heart Certificate Food, may be refused entry into the Year 12 programme.
+They must consistently demonstrate high levels of safe behaviour as a prerequisite for entry into Hospitality Teacher in Charge US No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Ms Sheena Prankerd US 167 Practise food safety methods in a food business.
 2 4 US 17285 Demonstrate knowledge of espresso coffee equipment and recipes.
-2 4 US 13276 US 13285 US 13272 US 13283 US 13276 Cook food items by grilling.
+2 4 US 13276 Cook food items by grilling.
 2 2 US 13285 Handle and maintain knives.
 2 2 US 13272 Cook food item by baking.
 2 2 US 13283 Prepare and present salads for service.
 2 2 US 13281 Prepare and present basic sandwiches for service.
 2 2 US 13278 Cook food items by roasting.
 2 2 US 13271 Cook food items by frying.
-2 2 This praction The course Service IQ It involves The credit Where does To Level 3 This course chef or in here The course fr Service IQ It involves we I-based programme will further embed the knowledge and skills of food productio ramework is derived from Pre-Tertiary Unit Standards and certificates of achievem orking with a range of food types, supplemented by skills in Barista coffee making an be used towards NCEA Level 2 - g Organisation, ue a career in Hospitality whether in hospitality management, as a

-There are no fees for consumable items or course materials.
+2 2 The course find service IQ It involves we This practical-based programme will further embed the knowledge and skills of food production in the hospitality industry The course framework is derived from Pre-Tertiary Unit Standards and certificates of achievement provided by the Hospitality Industry Training Organisation, To Level 3 HoThis course a Where does this course lead?
+To Level 3 Hospitality This course gives industry-recognised qualifications and is valuable to students wishing to pursue a career in Hospitality whether in hospitality management, as a chef or in hospitality service Cost: There are no fe es for consumable items or course materials.